qwd/dev-site/docs/_en/ios-sdk/weather/ios-weather-hourly-forecast.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-ios key-ios lang-sdk unit-sdk" %}
+{% include params.html p="location-def key-ios lang-def unit-def" %}

 ### Sample Code